-Jan Klakurka is Chair of Management and Organizational Studies at Huron University College, Western University and long-standing Instructor within the strategy department at the Rotman School of Management, University of Toronto.
-Jan's professional designations include: C. Dir., CPA, CA, APF and CMC, the latter where Jan was past Canadian Association of Management Consultant's Gold Medalist for Canada.
-He is a graduate of University of Toronto (B.Comm), the Richard Ivey School of Business (MBA), and Director's College, McMaster University.
-Jan's professional background spans nineteen years in industry and professional services, and six more in academia.
+Prof. Jan Klakurka is a tenured Associate Professor and past Chair (2014-2021) of the Management and Organizational Studies Department at Huron University College, Western University and long-standing Instructor within the strategy department at the Rotman School of Management, University of Toronto.
+Management Consulting (RSM 495F/S was designed and developed exclusively by Jan who has successfully delivered it at Rotman since its inception twelve years ago - this is Jan's course of which he is proud to share with you.
+Jan is a graduate of University of Toronto (B.Comm), the Richard Ivey School of Business (MBA), and Director's College, McMaster University.
+Jan's professional background spans nineteen years in industry and professional services, and ten more in academia where he consults to this day.
 Prior to the Academy, Jan was Director, Corporate Planning & Business Development, leading and delivering strategy for a mid-tier firm.
-He has led finance as corporate controller and streamlined operations as Director, Process Improvement, advised Csuite leaders a senior strategy consulting manager, and worked in Canadian treasury operations.
-With experience across multiple industries, Jan has served organizations across private and public sectors and now teaches senior year courses in strategy, international business, advanced taxation, among others.
+He has led finance as corporate controller and streamlined operations as Director, Process Improvement, advised C-suite leaders a senior strategy consulting manager, and worked in Canadian treasury operations.
+With experience across multiple industries.
+Jan has served organizations across private and public sectors and now teaches senior year courses in strategy, international business, advanced taxation, among others.
 Jan's research is directed toward the intersection of strategic planning, lucid foresight and governance, with recent keynotes covering consulting academics and conference presentations in global management.
 As such, Jan is a designated (APF) member of the Association of Professional Futurists.

-Jan has taught Strategic Management at University of Toronto since 2005 (UTM: 2005-2009, Rotman: 2012-2018), Huron (2014-2019), and Laurier (2013-2015).
-Jan's other core teaching courses are International Business (2012-2019, including MBA in 2014) and Management Consulting at Rotman School of Management (2011-2020) which he brought to Huron (2016-2017).
-He also regularly teaches Introduction to Management at Rotman Commerce (2011-2019).
-In 2014, he began teaching a Summer Abroad course for Rotman/UofT at Masaryk University In Brno, Czech Republic called Strategy in the European Context that is going into its seventh year.
-Jan was awarded the Excellence in Teaching Award at Rotman in 2017 and multiple past years.
+Jan has taught Strategic Management at University of Toronto since 2005 (UTM: 2005-2009, Rotman: 2012-2022), Huron (2014-2022), and Laurier (2013-2015).
+Jan's other core teaching courses are International Strategy (formerly International Business) (2012-2021, including MBA in 2014) and Management Consulting at Rotman School of Management (2011-2022) where he introduced his proprietary Real-Life Consulting Project© that has now delivered over 135 actual consulting projects for RC students with billion-dollar companies, SME's, charities, and even Monitor Deloitte.
+He also regularly teaches Introduction to Management at Rotman Commerce each summer (2011-2019).
+In 2014, he designed, developed and began teaching a Summer Abroad (SA) course for Rotman/UofT at Masaryk University In Brno, Czech Republic called Strategy in the European Context that is going into its seventh year (2014-2019, all SA's cancelled 2020-22, returning 2023).
+At Huron @ Western, Jan has introduced Organizational

+Governance (2017-2020, 2022) with a Real-Life Board Audit (of not-for-profit Boards in SW Ontario) and Strategic Foresight & Furturing (2018-2020, 2022), Canada's only undergraduate course in future studies.
 He has also taught the general management Ivey LEADER (Leading Education in Emerging Regions) program in Dnepropetrovsk, Ukraine and Minsk, Belarus, has spoken on strategic foresight at University of Toronto, leadership, consulting, and finance at Brock University and the Ivey Business School, taught on the topic of wines at the Independent Wine Education Guild, and has developed and delivered training programs to Deloitte Consulting staff on a range of topics.